 Ride 15.8 miles gaining 3,984’ to elevation 12,095’ at 4.8% average grade.

 Independence Pass is in the Sawatch Range of the Rocky Mountains and White River National Forest (established 1902 by President Teddy Roosevelt; 2,285,970 acres).
 Independence “Pass” is the highest paved actual pass in the US at 12,095’.
 Each of Mt Evans, Pikes Peak, and Mauna Kea are higher but end at the top.
 Cottonwood Pass is a bit higher, but is not paved on one side.
 Trail Ridge is slightly higher, but its high point is not marked as a “pass” (Iceberg Pass is down from the Trail Ridge high point at 11,827’).
 Thus, Independence Pass claims the prize for highest paved pass in the US.
+Independence Pass is also one of three bike climbs to end at the Continental Divide.

 Wolf Creek Pass (top photo) - southwest CO (Pagosa Springs)